 - Once the oil is hot and shimmering, add the shishitos.

-- Fry the peppers for 5-8, tossing occasionally.
+- Fry the peppers for 5-8 minutes, tossing occasionally for even browning.

 - When the shishito peppers are evenly blistered, remove from heat.

-- Add a generous pinch of salt and toss to coat.
+- Add a generous pinch of salt and toss to coat (see other optional toppings in the notes below).

 - Serve immediately and enjoy!